21 Top Relationship Deal Breakers That Are Tough To Tolerate

 10. Personal hygiene

-At the beginning of the relationship, this might not be a big deal, but as time progresses, this could be a reason to walk away from the relationship.
-If your partner does not make an effort to stay hygienic, and they shush you when you tell them to be, then it is time to reconsider the relationship.
+At the beginning of the relationship, bad hygiene might not be a big deal, but as time progresses, it could be a reason to walk away from the relationship.
+According to research on relationship deal breakers, “The factors that activate relationship repulsion appear to be poor health, negative personality traits, and having an undesirable sexual/romantic strategy.
+People view poor health and bad personality traits in potential partners as deal-breakers across all relationship contexts (4).”
+So, if your partner does not make an effort to stay hygienic, and they shush you when you tell them to be, it can be detrimental to your relationship.
 It may sound silly, but personal hygiene is quite important as it affects both physical and mental health.

 11. Career goals